Prof Paul S Monks

 - Fellow of Royal Meteorological Society

-- Director of Research, College of Science and Engineering, University of Leicester
+- Pro Vice Chancellor and Head of College of Science and Engineering, University of Leicester

 - Member of Audit Committee, (2012-) NERC